 Why Estate Planning Isn’t Just for the Top One Percent

-Corona Estate Planning Attorney Joseph Hudack says that there is a common misconception that estate plans are only for the ultra-rich – the top 1 percent, 10%, 20%, or some other arbitrary determination of “enough” money.
-In reality, nothing could be further from the truth.
-People at all income and wealth levels can benefit from a comprehensive estate plan.
-Sadly, many have not sat down to put their legal house in order.
+Corona Estate Planning Attorney Joseph Hudack says that there is a common misconception that estate plans are only for the ultra-rich – the top 1%, 10%, 20%, or some other artificial threshold of “enough” wealth, according to estate planning attorney Joseph Hudack, are frequently mistaken for the ultra-rich.
+Nothing could be further from the truth in actuality.
+A thorough estate plan can help people of all income and wealth levels.
+Sadly, many people have not taken the time to organize their legal affairs.
+Additionally, it seems that less people are even considering estate planning as a trend over time.

 According to a 2016, Gallup News Poll (open link in a new tab) more than half of all Americans do not have a will, let alone a comprehensive estate plan.
 These same results were identified by WealthCounsel in its Estate Planning Awareness Survey.
 Gallup noted that 44 percent of people surveyed in 2016 had a will place, compared to 51 percent in 2005 and 48 percent in 1990.
 Also, over the years, there appears to be a trend of fewer people even thinking about estate planning.